koenverburg/generator-creativekoen/app/README.md

 # What will Yeoman ask

-what is the name of your client name ? what is your localhost vhosts name ?
+what is the name of your client name ? what kind of server do you want to use?
+	do you want me to spin up a php serve? what is your localhost vhosts name ?

 Which Preprocesser do you want ? sass/stylus
 	stylus